cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

     (env-loop env)))
 ```

-Only now we are trying to find the value, and in the first frame we find which contains the variable we change this variable's value for the current value.
+The difference with `lookup-variable-value` is that in `set-variable-value!` we are trying to find the value,
+and in the first frame we find which contains the variable we change this variable's value for the current value.
 If the frame doesn't contain it we start the `env-loop` over the enclosing environment.
 The recursion breaks when we end up with the empty environment (unbound variable) or when we find a variable and have set it.